 The rights and responsibilities of each party to the placement (the School, the Placement Provider, and the Placement Student) will be clearly set out in writing.
 This agreement will be signed by an appropriate authority within the School and communicated to the Placement Provider before the start of the placement.
 The nature of the Placement Agreement may vary by School; a letter may be sufficient but Schools may wish to use more formal Agreements.
 The agreement will set out the minimum requirement for the placement and should be proportionate to the activity being undertaken.

-11. Termination of placement
+11. Termination of Placement

-Placement Directors will obtain confirmation of each Placements Provider’s insurance; this to include:
+The School will obtain confirmation of each Placements Provider’s insurance; this to include:

 - Public Liability – limit of Indemnity (minimum £5,000,000)